-definition: Tell in which order to apply each ContentEncoding of the ContentEncodings.
+definition: Defines the order to apply each ContentEncoding of the ContentEncodings.
 The decoder/demuxer MUST start with the ContentEncoding with the highest

 ContentEncodingOrder and work its way down to the ContentEncoding with the lowest ContentEncodingOrder.
 This value MUST be unique for each ContentEncoding found in the ContentEncodings of this TrackEntry.